Feilong-Agent/OneVision-Encoder/README.md

 ### Attentive Probe Results

-Performance comparison of different vision encoders using Attentive Probe evaluation.
-Models are evaluated using single clip input and trained for 10 epochs across 8 action recognition datasets.
-Results show average performance and per-dataset scores for 8-frame and 16-frame configurations.
+We compare the performance of different vision encoders using the Attentive Probe evaluation protocol.
+All models are evaluated with a single-clip input and trained for 10 epochs across eight action recognition datasets.
+The results report both the average accuracy and per-dataset performance under 8-frame and 16-frame input configurations.

 <p align="center">
   <picture>